Texas Instruments warns of weak demand

-TI, which makes chips for everything from industrial equipment to cars, said on Tuesday that while orders appeared to be following a normal pace for this time of year, customers were still worried about increasing their inventory of chips.
+TI, which makes chips for everything from industrial equipment to cars, said that while orders appeared to be following a normal pace for this time of year, customers were worried about increasing their inventory of chips.

 Chief Financial Officer Kevin March told Reuters that quarterly revenue was at the high end of TI's expected range because customers had made some orders late in the quarter.

-But he said that weakness in European economies and in China as well as uncertainty about government policies in the United States were making customers wary of ordering too many chips.
+But he said that weakness in European economies and in China as well as uncertainty about government policies in the United States was making customers wary of ordering too many chips.

 "You've got the lingering uncertainty in Europe.
 You've got the slowdown in China that seems to be reversing itself now and you've got the (U.S.) fiscal cliff taking up all the headlines," March told Reuters.
 "Combined, it's got everybody really conservative right now and not willing to go out on a limb."

-On top of this, the company's previously announced wind down of its cellphone chip business will cut revenue much more than it otherwise would have fallen in the first quarter, March said.
+On top of this, the company's previously announced wind down of its cellphone chip business will push revenue down much more than it otherwise would have fallen in the first quarter, March said.

-Even though January order trends are looking better than December's, executives told analysts on a conference call that it was too soon to estimate when the market might recover.

-Since customers are still ordering at the last minute, Bernstein analyst Stacy Rasgon said it would be hard for TI to predict the timing for a turnaround.

 TI said its fourth-quarter profit fell to $264 million or 23 cents per share compared with $298 million or 25 cents per share in the year-ago quarter.
 Revenue fell to $2.98 billion from $3.42 billion but was ahead of Wall Street expectations for $2.95 billion according to Thomson Reuters I/B/E/S.